Reading time: 5 min.

 Hair Transplant Falling Out After 1 Year: What To Do Next

-A hair transplant is an investment in your appearance.
-After a year, you should be starting to see the final results of your hair transplant — not worrying about more hair loss.
+Hair transplants are an investment in your appearance.
+After a year, you should be starting to see the final results of your hair transplantation, not worrying about losing more hair.

-So what can you do if your hair transplant is falling out after 1 year?
+So what can you do if your transplanted hairs are falling out after 1 year?

-In this article, we’ll explore the causes of hair loss after a hair transplant, help you figure out what’s causing your post-transplant hair loss, and how you can stop your hair transplant falling out.
+In this article, we’ll explore the causes of hair loss after a hair transplant procedure, help you figure out what’s causing your post-transplant hair loss, and how you can stop your transplanted hair follicles from falling out.

 Can your hair fall out after a hair transplant?